Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 4.e3

 History and Notable Players

 It arises from the Nimzo-Indian Defense.
-Among the most prolific practitioners on the White side are Svetozar Gligoric (337 games), Aleksej Aleksandrov (251 games), Jan Hein Donner (177 games).
-On the Black side, notable exponents include Viktor Korchnoi (89 games), Ratmir Kholmov (75 games), Aleksandar Matanovic (72 games).
+Among the most prolific White practitioners are Svetozar Gligoric (337 games), Aleksej Aleksandrov (251 games), Jan Hein Donner (177 games).
+Black-side regulars include Viktor Korchnoi (89 games), Ratmir Kholmov (75 games), Aleksandar Matanovic (72 games).

 Main Lines and Variations